-- Catch and store 1,100 gallons of rainfall for dry season irrigation and outdoor cleaning
+- We catch and store 1,100 gallons of rainfall for dry season irrigation and outdoor cleaning

-- Use pervious pavers on 6,000 square-foot upper parking lot, lower parking lot run-off infiltrates to groundwater through a 5,000 gallon retention pond
+- We use pervious pavers on our 6,000 square-foot upper parking lot, and our lower parking lot run-off is sent to groundwater through a 5,000 gallon retention pond

-Most modern manufacturing plants require a lot of energy – and brewing beer is no different.
-We’ve taken every opportunity to find the most efficient option for our ongoing operations.
+We’ve taken every opportunity to find the most efficient energy options for our operations.

 - High-efficiency chiller for brewery operations